com-lihaoyi/mill/contrib/bsp/readme.md

 # Importing an existing mill project in IntelliJ via BSP

 1) Following the mill installation instructions
-2) Add the following import statement in the build.sc of your project:
+2) After this contrib module would be published, you should just have to add the following import statement in the build.sc of your project:

+        `import $ivy.com.lihaoyi::mill-contrib-bsp:$OFFICIAL_MILL_VERSION`

+However, for now, you need to clone the mill repo, publish it locally by running `ci/publish-local` and importing your local version in build.sc:

-        `import $ivy.com.lihaoyi::mill-contrib-bsp:$MILL_VERSION`
+        `import $ivy.com.lihaoyi::mill-contrib-bsp:$LOCAL_MILL_VERSION`

 3) Run the following command in the working directory of your project: